lszymanski7/tic-tac-toe/README.md

 <!-- TIC-TAC-TOE -->
 # Tic-Tac-Toe
 Tic-tac-toe is one of the most famous strategy games in the world.
 It's played by two players, usually on a three-by-three board.
-Each of them aims to win by covering three squares in one line with the same symbol - X or O. This application is an implementation of this game.
+Each of them aims to win by covering three squares in one line with the same symbol - X or O. This application is an implementation of this game and allows you to play with your friends without using paper and pencil.

 🚀 **Live demo:** <a href="https://lszymanski7-tic-tac-toe.netlify.app">https://lszymanski7-tic-tac-toe.netlify.app</a>